 Housing costs in Chula Vista are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Chula Vista isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chula Vista are a mix of both white- and blue-collar jobs.
+Chula Vista is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chula Vista is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Chula Vista who work in office and administrative support (12.98%), sales jobs (11.18%), and management occupations (9.35%).

 Also of interest is that Chula Vista has more people living here who work in computers and math than 95% of the places in the US.

 Chula Vista is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In terms of college education, Chula Vista is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.39% of adults in Chula Vista have a college degree.